pioneerspacesim/pioneer-developer-docs/workflow/3d_assets/model_system.md

 ### Labels

 Dynamic 3D labels are meant for naming ships and space stations.
-Put an **empty** object in the model and give it a name beginning with `label`.
-The text is set by the game at runtime if supported.
+Put an **empty** object in the model and give it a name beginning with `label.`  The text is set by the game at runtime if supported.
+Important: not "tag_label" but **"label."**!

 Node scale can be used as usual but the text is not constrained to the node bounds or anything like that, so some trial will be  required.